Simon Woodroffe: YO! Sushi

 Woodroffe founded YO!
 Sushi in 1997, financing it through extended supplier payment terms rather than traditional start-up capital.
 Initially perceived as supported by major brands such as Honda and Sony, their contributions were later clarified as minimal sponsorship.

 In 2003, Woodroffe sold a controlling stake in YO!
 Sushi for £10 million to Primary Capital, while retaining a 22% share.
 He later divested his remaining shares but maintained a 1% perpetual royalty agreement on gross sales.
 In 2023, the brand was sold to Zensho Holdings for £494 million.

 Yotel and YO!
 Company

 Woodroffe established the Yotel brand in 2007, introducing compact hotel rooms modeled after first-class airline cabins.
 The chain began operations at London's Gatwick and Heathrow airports before expanding internationally.
 By 2016, Yotel operated over 1,000 rooms across three countries.

 Through YO!
 Company, Woodroffe later diversified into property development with YO!
 Home.
 He also established YO!
 Foundation for his charitable activities.

 Prison reform advocacy

-Woodroffe has supported prison reform by promoting vocational training and entrepreneurship programs for inmates.
-He has collaborated with organizations such as Make Justice Work, which is focused on reducing reoffending rates and has publicly advocated for policies that prioritize rehabilitation and skill-building within the prison system.
+Woodroffe has supported prison reform by promoting vocational training and entrepreneurship programmes for inmates.
+He has collaborated with organizations such as Make Justice Work, which is focused on reducing reoffending rates and has publicly advocated policies giving priority to rehabilitation and skill-building within the prison system.